Archibald Hamilton Rutherford

 Archibald Hamilton Rutherford (1811 – December 8, 1888) was a public official, state legislator, and Treasurer of Arkansas.

 Political career

-In 1837 he succeeded Speaker of the Arkansas House of Representatives John Wilson who was expelled after killing J. J. Anthony.
-He was subsequently elected to two terms.
+In January 1838 he was elected to succeed Speaker of the Arkansas House of Representatives John Wilson who had been expelled from the House after killing representative J. J. Anthony on the House floor.
+Rutherford was subsequently elected to two additional terms.

 In 1858, he and William M. Gouge, state accountants, prepared a report on the State Bank of Arkansas for Arkansas governor Elias Conway.

 In 1860 he was Superintendent of the Arkansas State Penitentiary.

 He was a state official charged with confiscating land and property during the Civil War.
 After the war he suffered the economic loss of those he enslaved being freed and property losses to pay taxes.
 He moved several times.

 Journalist career

 He was an editor of the Arkansas Democratic Banner.
 He was put in charge of the Arkansas Banner in Little Rock, a Democratic Party publication promoting its interests in competition with the Whigs.
 In 1866 he was an editor of the Tri-Weekly News in Little Rock.